 To explain myself here, I will use the example of a conductor.
-No matter how talented the musicians are and for how long they have played in this orchestra, without a professional supervision, they are not likely to start playing at the same time and keep the rhythm throughout the whole piece.
+No matter how talented the musicians are and for how long they have played in this orchestra, without professional supervision, they are not likely to start playing at the same time and keep the rhythm throughout the whole piece.

 They need a conductor that will organize them and supervise along the way.
 They have all the talent needed to perform well.
 But that is not the only key to success.

 The same applies to the software development process.
-Developers might have a huge experience under their belt, but without correct supervision, they might deliver a product that does not exactly comply with client’s expectations.
+Developers might have a huge experience under their belt, but without correct supervision, they might deliver a product that does not exactly comply with the client’s expectations.
 To achieve the desired results they need a supervisor to help them at all stages.
 Not because they lack expertise or knowledge, but because project management is always at the core of every successful business.

 3. A PM ensures complete transparency of a process.

 One of the major responsibilities of a PM is to create detailed reports on the progress the team is making at the time being.
-This ensures that a customer has a total control over the process and understands what exactly he is paying for and whether his help is needed.
+This ensures that a customer has total control over the process and understands what exactly he is paying for and whether his help is needed.

 This is extremely helpful especially when it comes to outsourcing a team of developers.